peterwojt/FloWorks/README.md

 READ ME

+• FloWorks •

-This is a website for a class porject tracks cursor movement and does a fluid sim on its position
+This is a website for a class project

+It tracks cursor movement and does a fluid sim on the cursor

+This fluid/particle sim also shows the location and effects for other mice on the website